 - The company emails you an assessment link, a few days after you've sent your application.
 Some companies prefer to do it as the second step in the recruitment process.
 They prefer to do an early filter first by doing a paper screen of your resume.
 If you pass that, that's the time they will bother you to answer the talent assessment.
 If you meet their criteria based on the results of the assessment, that's the time you will move forward into further steps in recruitment.

 - 4There are also a few companies who would prefer to do an online interview first as an initial filter.
 This is a very innovative idea because it saves the candidate a lot of time as well as effort in going to the initial interview.
 The use of Skype for this purpose is getting more and more popular.Online initial interviews.

 - 5Some companies prefer to send over an online version of the contract upon hiring confirmation for the candidate to review.
 Once the offer details are accepted, that's the only time the company would have to bring it back to the company for the official signing.Posting of results.

 How to Effectively Job Hunt

-- 1Know yourself and identify what kind of career do you want.This is very crucial because if you are uncertain what you want, this will make your job hunt very disorganized.
+- 1This is very crucial because if you are uncertain what you want, this will make your job hunt very disorganized.
 You might end up tapping the wrong companies and applying for the wrong job, only to find yourself quitting from the job just weeks after starting.
 Also, employers, especially those seasoned recruiters, can sense uncertainty from the beginning.
-If you come in without any confidence if this is the job that you really desire, it can quickly translate to your words and body language.Advertisement
+If you come in without any confidence if this is the job that you really desire, it can quickly translate to your words and body language.Know yourself and identify what kind of career do you want.Advertisement

 - Networking.
 Look into your contacts and see who are connected to certain companies.
 Attend events that bring together companies.
 Meet as many people as you can and tell them about your interests.
 The bigger your network is, the better, and the more you communicate with people in your network, the higher your chances will be.